natsteven/tacas26-artifact/README.md

 ./run-smt.sh
 ```
 This should take around 2 hours.
+We limit the timeout to 60 seconds in contrast to the 120 used for the paper to improve runtime.
+This only effects a small portion of the benchmarks.
-It is important to note that we choose not to run the rna-sat and rna-unsat benchmark sets in this script as all 1000 of the benches timeout for two of the solvers.
+We also choose not to run the rna-sat and rna-unsat benchmark sets in this script as all of these benches timeout for two of the solvers.
-This would waste something like 67 hours of compute time.
+This would waste something like 33 hours of compute time.
-The user may adjust the script or otherwise see the descriptions below for running the solvers on specific benchmark sets, but we felt it unnecessary to include these sets in our simulated run.
+The user may adjust the script or otherwise see the descriptions below for running the solvers on specific benchmark sets.

 After completion the timing results for SMT-LIB benchmark can be found at `results/smt-results.csv` and those for the real Java benchmarks at `results/real-results.csv`.
 Additionally graphs are produced and available as .pngs in the results directory.

 Also note that the experiments for the paper were run on a high-performance cluster using SLURM for jobs allocation and resource management.
 Various changes were made to the scripts to enforce resource limits on the virtual machine.
-If a process reaches these limits we specify
+If a process reaches these limits we record it as a timeout.

 To perform the SPF comparison between A-Str and z3str3 on the sv-benchmarks and supplemental benches you can run:
 ```
 run-spf.sh
 ```
 This takes around 7 minutes.
-tThe results for this run can be seen in the html and csv files: `results/results.<DATETIME>.table`
+The results for this run can be seen in the html and csv files: `results/results.<DATETIME>.table`
 You are encouraged to open the html version with firefox for a user-friendly experience.

 ## Additional Use

+### A-Str
+Source code can be seen in `A-Str` as well as build instructions and usage.
+We also provide a script `run-a-str.sh` for running A-Str with a smt2 or json file as input.
+Usage with an .smt2 file uses our smt-lib parser to output a temporary json file.
+This does not have any safeguards for timeouts or memory usage like the `run-smt.sh` or `scripts/smt-run.sh` scripts so use at your own risk.

 ### SMT-Solver Runs
 The script provided in the `scripts/` directory allow a user to run any combination of solvers and benchmark sets for the smt-solver evaluations.
 Specifically the `smt-run.sh` script takes as arguments a list of solver and benchmark sets and runs those combinations.